Mwangilyn/Penetration-Test-Reports/Metasploitable Penetration Test Report/Report/README.md

-# Metasploitable 3 — Penetration Test Report (GitHub-friendly)
+# Metasploitable 3 — Penetration Test Report
 *Prepared by:* Mwangi CyberSecurity Company LTD.
 *Date:* September 21, 2025
 *Confidentiality:* This document is confidential and intended for the report owner.